11 13 As A Percentage

 A decimal is a number expressed in base-10, using a decimal point to separate the whole number part from the fractional part.

 A percentage is a fraction or a decimal expressed as a portion of 100.
-The symbol "%" signifies "per hundred" or "out of 100."
-Percentages are widely used because they provide an easy way to compare proportions.
+And the symbol "%" signifies "per hundred" or "out of 100. " Percentages are widely used because they provide an easy way to compare proportions.

 The core concept underlying these three representations is the idea of proportion.
 Understanding how to convert between them is essential for solving various mathematical problems.